remitano/janus-plus-oss/README.md

 Ctrl+B can lead to unwanted right mouse click trigger on laptop.
 So in this customization we use backtick as the prefix.
 To type backtick simply press backtick twice

+## git hooks

+1. console.debug / console.warn / console.log

+The hook will warn you during commit time that there is console.X in your diff

+2. byebug / debugger
+The hook will warn you during commit time that there is byebug/debugger in your diff

 # License